ulsidae/cori_tts/README.md

 - Availability of prebuilt test voices
 - A strong open-source ecosystem

-Although primarily developer-oriented, it provided a far more practical path toward usable speech synthesis.
+Although its primary workflow is command-line based, it provided a far more practical path toward usable speech synthesis.

 ---